10 reasons to pick up your Bible today

 The Word of God is vital if you are going to live a victorious life.
 I pray this letter stirs a fresh desire in your heart to know divine truth.
 Remember: “Man shall not live by bread alone, but by every word [emphasis mine] that proceedeth out of the mouth of God” (Matthew 4:4, KJV).

-Charles T. Crabtree is assistant general superintendent of the Assemblies of God.
+Charles T. Crabtree is a former assistant general superintendent of the Assemblies of God.

 E-mail your comments to firstname.lastname@example.org.